Swimrun: History

-In 2014, the organisation World of Swimrun / Worldofswimrun (WoS) was formed.
-World of Swimrun is a neutral, independent and global non-profit organisation: By swimrunners - for swimrunners, with a mission to bring swimrun to everybody and provide the latest swimrun news.
-World of swimrun also hosts the biggest data source on available and active races in the world.
+In 2014, the organisation World of Swimrun (WoS) was formed as a neutral, independent and global non-profit organisation, with a mission to bring swimrun to everybody.
+World of Swimrun also hosts the biggest data source on available and active races in the world.

 In 2015, the world's first Ultraswimrun, the Stockholm Archipelago Ultra Challenge (SAUC) took place, and is considered the current (2019) toughest available swimrun race challenge in the world, stretching over some 250 km.
 SAUC is also the official Ultraswimrun open challenge.
 In 2015 the swimrun started in Russia with Individual and Team forums.

 In 2015, the World Swimrun Federation was founded in Switzerland Constitutional meeting (Canton Ticino Switzerland - official language: Italian).
 The objective of WSRF is to discipline, organize, promote, advance and spread out the sport of Swimrun throughout the wide world in Individual/solo and Team formula.
 The scope is to promote and develop swimrun sport in the world in accordance with the principles set out by the Olympic Charter and in protection of physical and mental health of athletes, fighting doping in all its forms.
 The organisation is independent and global non-profit.